Solutions and Reachable Sets of Hybrid Dynamical Systems: Semicontinuous Dependence on Initial Conditions, Time, and Perturbations: Inner Well-Posedness of Hybrid Systems

 \subsection{Nominally Inner Well-Posed Hybrid Systems}

 The notion of nominal outer well-posedness comprises two mutually exclusive cases: when the sequence of solutions in question is locally bounded, the graphical limit~$x$ is a solution with closed graph (since the set limit is always closed) that is necessarily bounded or complete, and therefore has closed domain.
 If it is not locally bounded, then the graphical limit leads to a (maximal) solution~$x$ that escapes to infinity.
 See~\cite{hybridbook} for details.
-Consequently, nominally inner well-posed hybrid systems are defined as follows.
+Consequently, nominally inner well-posed hybrid systems, which can be interpreted as those hybrid systems whose solutions depend \textit{inner} semicontinously on initial conditions, are defined as follows.

 \begin{defn}[Nominal Inner Well-Posedness] A hybrid system~$\HS=(C,F,D,G)$ is said to be nominally inner well-posed on a set~$S$ if for every solution~$x$ of $\HS$ originating from~$S$, the following holds. \begin{enumerate}[label={($\star$)},leftmargin=*] \item Given any sequence~$\{\xi_{i}\}_{i=0}^{\infty}\in\closure(C)\cup D$ convergent to~$x(0,0)$, for every~$i\geq 0$, there exists a solution~$x_i$ of~$\HS$ originating from~$\xi_i$ such that \begin{enumerate}[label={(\alph*)},leftmargin=*] \item if~$x$ is complete or bounded with~$\dom x$ closed, then the sequence of solutions~$\{x_i\}_{i=0}^{\infty}$ is locally eventually bounded and graphically convergent to~$x$; \item if~$x$ escapes to infinity at hybrid time~$(T,J)$, then the sequence of solutions~$\{x_i\}_{i=0}^{\infty}$ is not locally eventually bounded but graphically convergent to a mapping~$M$ such that~$x=M|_{\dom M\cap([0,T)\times\{0,1,\dots,J\})}$. \end{enumerate} \end{enumerate} \end{defn}